 Usually, the first line of treatment is an evaluation by an Ear, Nose and Throat (ENT) doctor.
 If the tonsils and adenoids are enlarged, removal of these tissues is often curative.
 However, in patients with obesity, asthma, cardiac disease, Down syndrome and other syndromes with face anomalies, the problem is more deeply rooted and treatment often goes beyond a simple tonsillectomy.

 Cincinnati Children’s has developed a clinic to treat these more difficult cases with a team approach.
-The Upper Airway Clinic team consists of doctors from Pulmonary Medicine and Ear Nose Throat, genetics, facial plastic surgery and nurses that meet weekly to discuss each child’s problem and decide on the best way to care for each of them.
+The Complex Obstructive Sleep Apnea Center team consists of doctors from Pulmonary Medicine and Ear Nose Throat, genetics, facial plastic surgery and nurses that meet weekly to discuss each child’s problem and decide on the best way to care for each of them.

 Radiology certainly plays a role in this care process.
 This may be as simple as capturing x-rays of the airway to see if the adenoids have regrown (yes, they can regrow), or as complex as a Sleep Study MRI, which allows the doctors to see the airway, tongue and tonsils in motion as the obstruction occurs.
 The Sleep Study MRI usually guides the choice of treatment, particularly if additional surgery is being considered.

-Cincinnati Children’s Upper Airway Center, established about one year ago to provide comprehensive care for children with persistent obstructive sleep apnea, is attracting patients locally and nationally.
+Cincinnati Children’s Complex Obstructive Sleep Apnea Center, established about one year ago to provide comprehensive care for children with persistent obstructive sleep apnea, is attracting patients locally and nationally.
 Being able to visualize any sleep obstruction is just one of the many ways Cincinnati Children’s is continuing to provide the best care for you and your child.